ibm-cloud-docs/vpc/bare_metal_server_manage.md

    You receive the following message when you select to update the firmware.

    > This option updates BIOS and BMC firmware on your server.
 Backup your server before proceeding.
-The server will be stopped and unavailable during the process.
+The server is stopped and unavailable during the process.

-   **Start server after update completes** is selected by default.
+   **Start server after the update completes** is selected by default.
 Remove the check if you don't want the server to restart.

 1. Click **Proceed** to start the firmware update.
 Click **Cancel** to cancel the update.